Securing Workloads: A Deep Dive into Attestation-Based Authorization for Non-Human Identities

 Understanding the Non-Human Identity (NHI) Landscape

 Modern infrastructures are seeing an exponential increase in NHIs such as bots, services, and applications.
-These NHIs often lack the robust security controls associated with human identities.
+(What Are Non-Human Identities and How to Secure Them) These NHIs often lack the robust security controls associated with human identities.
 This disparity creates a significant vulnerability, as compromised NHIs can lead to data breaches and operational disruptions.

 - For example, in healthcare, a compromised automated system could expose sensitive patient data.